Nancy, France: History

 The earliest signs of human settlement in the area date to 800 BC.
 Early settlers were likely attracted by easily mined iron ore and a ford in the river Meurthe.
 Its name is first attested as Nanciaco, possibly from a Gaulish personal name.
 A small fortified town named Nanciacum (Nancy) was built by Gérard, Duke of Lorraine around 1050.

 Nancy was burned in 1218 at the end of the War of Succession of Champagne, and conquered by Emperor Frederick II.
 It was rebuilt in stone over the next few centuries as it grew in importance as the capital of the Duchy of Lorraine.
 Duke Charles the Bold of Burgundy, was defeated and killed in the Battle of Nancy in 1477; René II, Duke of Lorraine became the ruler.

 Following the failure of both Emperor Joseph I and Emperor Charles VI to produce a son and heir, the Pragmatic Sanction of 1713 left the throne to the latter's next child.
 This turned out to be a daughter, Maria Theresa of Austria.
 In 1736, Emperor Charles arranged her marriage to Duke François of Lorraine, who reluctantly agreed to exchange his ancestral lands for the Grand Duchy of Tuscany.

 The exiled Polish king Stanislaus I (Stanisław Leszczyński in Polish), father-in-law of the French king Louis XV, was then given the vacant duchy of Lorraine.
 Under his nominal rule, Nancy experienced growth and a flowering of Baroque culture and architecture.
 Stanislaus oversaw the construction of Place Stanislaus, a major square and development connecting the old medieval with a newer part of the city.
+On the south side of the Place Stanislaus is the Hôtel de Ville, which was completed in 1755.
 Upon Stanislaus' death in February 1766, Lorraine and Barrois became a regular government of the Kingdom of France.
 A parlement for Lorraine and Barrois was established in Nancy in 1776.

 As unrest surfaced within the French Armed Forces during the French Revolution, a full-scale mutiny, known as the Nancy affair, took place in Nancy in the latter part of summer 1790.
 A few units loyal to the government laid siege to the town and shot or imprisoned the mutineers.

 In 1871, Nancy remained French when Germany annexed Alsace-Lorraine.
 In 1909 it hosted the Exposition Internationale de l'Est de la France between May and November.

 Nancy was occupied by German forces beginning in 1940 and renamed Nanzig.
 During the Lorraine Campaign of World War II, Nancy was liberated from Nazi Germany by the US Third Army in September 1944, at the Battle of Nancy.

 In 1988, Pope John Paul II visited Nancy.
 In 2005, French President Jacques Chirac, German Chancellor Gerhard Schröder and Polish President Aleksander Kwaśniewski inaugurated the renovated Place Stanislas, which was recognised as a UNESCO World Heritage Site in 1983.